Spark Therapeutics: History

 On February 23, 2022, Marrazzo named big-Pharma veteran Ron Philip as his successor.
 Mr. Philip currently leads the organization.

 Products and pipeline

-The company has 3 gene therapy product candidates in clinical development: (i) SPK-8011, a candidate in the SPK-FVIII program for hemophilia A; (ii) SPK-8016, a product candidate for the hemophilia A inhibitor market; and (iii) SPK-7001, targeting choroideremia, or CHM.
-SPK-9001, a lead product candidate in the SPK-FIX program for hemophilia B, is being developed in partnership with Pfizer.

 Voretigene neparvovec

 Voretigene neparvovec, marketed under the tradename Luxturna, is a gene therapy approved by the Food and Drug Administration for treatment of Leber's congenital amaurosis, a rare genetic eye disease.

 Fidanacogene elaparvovec

-Fidanacogene elaparvovec, previously known by its study ID number SPK-9001, is an experimental drug under investigation for treatment of hemophilia B in partnership with Pfizer.
+Fidanacogene elaparvovec, previously known by its study ID number SPK-9001, is a gene therapy for the treatment of hemophilia B. It was developed by Spark in partnership with Pfizer.
 Fidanacogene elaparvovec is an adeno-associated viral vector which is designed to transfer a working copy of the Factor IX gene into the livers of patients who carry non-functioning copies.
-In July 2018, fidanacogene elaparvovec entered late stage clinical trials.
+It received FDA approval in 2024.

 SPK-8011

-SPK-8011 is an experimental drug under investigation for treatment of Haemophilia A. It is entering phase III clinical trials in the United States.
+SPK-8011 (Dirloctogene samoparvovec) is an experimental drug under investigation for treatment of Haemophilia A. It is entering phase III clinical trials in the United States.
 The therapy transfers a working copy of the Factor VIII gene into patients who lack one.
 In Phase II clinical trials, 2 of 7 patients receiving the highest dose of the drug suffered immune responses.
 One patient had to be hospitalized.
 The reactions against the treatment were seen as a set-back, though Spark suggested that the responses could be controlled with steroids, and promised to move forward with Phase III testing.